 Please accept my condolences on the death of your spouse.
 From your post, it appears you are or may be a beneficiary of a revocable living trust.
 Your spouse was one of the trustors of the trust, and you may be a trustor also.
 A trustor is a person who creates a trust.
 I recommend that you...Read more »

 Oregon Elks Lodge, contacted by telecom company, offer is 300k lump sum, Elks concerned about paying taxes on this income as it would be other business income "or whatever the term is."
 We are a non profit, not sure how a one time payment would implicate taxes due.
-If the income is taxable, can...
+If the income is...
 Read more »

 If it is an Oregon state tax issue, the best thing to do is call a few tax attorneys in Oregon and get some price quotes.
 You can expect some to quote a flat fee and some to quote hourly.
 You can also ask attorneys you know to refer you to a trusted colleague.

 She has another job ckeaning Les Schwabs.
 She gets paid a certain amount by check, to report taxes but another thousand under the table.
 So basically, there are a few grand a month she doesn't report.
 She reports enough to get Oregon insurance.
 What are the penalties if she gets found out?

 I am not sure what you mean about your wife losing her Oregon health insurance if she reports all her income; but you should know that lawyers do not advise people on how to do anything illegal--for reasons too obvious to mention here.

 That said, here is my answer: Surely your wife must...Read more »